joshuahammer/Discord-YourBot-Starter/README.md

-# Discord-Bot-Template
+# Discord-YourBot-Starter

-Just a quick mockup bot for people than can be adjusted manually.
+A simple bot with some default usability that can be expanded by people.

 More plans down the line.

+YAML setup explanations will be included later for how to set it up.

 Packages:

 PyYAML
 Discord.py
+pymongo